nmwsharp/geometry-central/docs/docs/surface/algorithms/geodesic_distance.md

 These routines use [Danil Kirsanov's implementation](https://code.google.com/archive/p/geodesic/) of the [MMP algorithm for exact polyhedral geodesic distance](https://www.cs.jhu.edu/~misha/ReadingSeminar/Papers/Mitchell87.pdf) to compute geodesic distance (and geodesic paths) along a surface.

-This class requires that the input be a manifold triangle mesh, but relies only on the intrinsic geometry (represented by edge lengths).
+This class supports any (possibly-nonmanifold) triangle mesh as input, and requires only intrinsic geometry (aka edge lengths) to function.

 `#include "geometrycentral/surface/exact_geodesics.h"`